 Yes, yes, they're Beats by Dre headphones.
 They're overpriced, they're heavy on bass and audiophiles despise them.
 Sure, that's all totally understood.
 However, they also have that sweet new Apple W1 chip, and you know what that means: They'll instantly pair with all of your Apple account-enabled devices.
 More importantly, however, they have pretty great fast charging.
 You'll get eight hours of battery life, but a quick five-minute charge will instantly get you another two hours.

 All you want is some Bluetooth-based sound.
-You don't care how good it is, whether it has quick pairing, whether it'll knock your socks off with a bunch of bass.
+You don't care how good it is, whether it has quick pairing, or whether it'll knock your socks off with a bunch of bass.
 You just need something affordable to connect to your smartwatch.
 That's where the Kinivo BTH240 comes in.
 You'll also get a pretty good 10 hours of battery life, so you won't have to worry about running out of juice in the middle of a great album.

 Marshall Major II Black